Pandemic in the city

 How African immigrants in New York City’s Manhattan borough coped with the COVID-19 pandemic.

-These days New York City’s streets see far fewer African immigrants as their lives have come to a halt.
-For instance, no more young West African immigrants on their electric delivery bikes speeding through traffic; also missing are the buzz of hairdressers busy working in salons, street vendors and stalls dotting 125th Street, and the constant traffic in and out of African restaurants.
-The space of social gathering for young Burkinabe immigrants on Adam Clayton Powell Jr. Boulevard between 134th and 133rd streets has become eerily quiet.
+These days New York City’s streets see far fewer African immigrants than usual.
+No more are young West Africans speeding through traffic on their electric delivery bikes.
+Absent is the buzz of busy hairdressers and street vendors dotting 125th Street.
+No longer is there constant traffic in and out of African restaurants.
+And, the space of social gathering for young Burkinabe immigrants on Adam Clayton Powell Jr. Boulevard between 134th and 133rd streets has become eerily quiet.
+At the peak of the crisis, the only thing to disturb the silence in this part of Harlem was the wailing sirens of ambulances.

-At the peak of the crisis, wailing sirens of ambulances often broke the silence in this part of Central Harlem, which is usually bustling with business activities and nightlife.
-African Uber and taxi drivers became rare in the streets of Harlem and the Bronx from March through May.
-Though, like many other immigrants and working-class New Yorkers trying to balance health and livelihoods, a few still got behind the wheel for in-demand doorstep grocery delivery services.
-And, Uber drivers returned to the streets after rearranging the interior of their cars by partitioning them with see-through plastic to maintain physical barriers with backseat passengers.
+African Uber and taxi drivers also became a rare sight in the streets, though, like many other immigrants and working-class New Yorkers trying to balance health and livelihoods, a few still got behind the wheel for in-demand doorstep grocery delivery services.
+Eventually, Uber drivers returned to the streets after rearranging the interior of their cars by partitioning them with see-through plastic to maintain physical barriers with backseat passengers.
 After all, how long can one endure hunger in confinement during Governor Cuomo’s “Pause” executive order?

 The francophone West African immigrant enclave in Harlem began to form in the late 1980s and early 1990s when Senegalese, Malians, Nigeriens, and Guineans moved en masse to the neighborhood.
 Later, in the early 2000s, growing numbers of Burkinabe also came, drawn to the neighborhood’s association with blackness and its historical standing as the mecca of black culture and politics.